Chapter 9 Performance metrics

 To account for estimation uncertainty we want associated uncertainty estimates to go with our point estimates of performance.
 We want to, in other words, treat our simulation results as a dataset in its own right.
 (And yes, this is quite meta!)

 Once we frame the problem in these terms, it is relatively straightforward to calculate standard errors for most of the performance critera because we have an independent and identically distributed set of measurements.
 We call these standard errors Monte Carlo Simulation Errors, or MCSEs.
-For some of the performance criteria we have to be a bit more clever, as we will discuss below.
+For some of the performance metrics we have to be a bit more clever, as we will discuss below.

 We list MCSE expressions for many of our straightforward performance measures on the following table.
 In reading the table, recall that, for an estimator \(T\), we have \(S_T\) being the standard deviation of \(T\) across our simulation runs (i.e., our estimated true Standard Error).
 We also have